 SIR II and e-SIR survey results help to diagnose instructors' strengths and weaknesses.
 Although ETS studies have shown that some instructors can improve after receiving results, other instructors may not know how to change.
 It is appropriate to use the survey results in instructional counseling and to direct instructors to resources for instructional improvement.
 Some institutions have developed workshops using the SIR II compendium.

 Optional Items and Written Comments

 Use of optional survey questions and open-ended comments written by students can provide valuable additional information to instructors.
 Students completing the online versions are able to preserve their anonymity by typing (vs. hand writing) their comments.
 This promotes more honest, candid feedback.
-Faculty members and others who view the written comments should keep in mind that it may not be possible or even desirable to satisfy all students' complaints or wishes.
+Faculty members and others who view the written comments should keep in mind that satisfying all students' complaints or wishes may not be possible or even desirable.

 Guidelines for the Use of SIR II Survey Results

 These guidelines provide information to faculty and administrators who use SIR II results for instructional improvement, tenure, making administrative decisions and awarding excellence.